Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

     * Compatibility across all major browsers.
 5. **As a travelling user, I want to be able to play the game with my mobile device in one hand, while I hold onto a transport safety rail, or bags of groceries.**
  * The site provides:
-    * Large, accessible, interative buttons which are easy to hit with your thumb while holding a device in one hand.
+    * Large, accessible, interactive buttons which are easy to hit with your thumb while holding a device in one hand.
     * Easy user input.
 Every interactive element is a button, so the user is not required to enter text.
 6. **As a differently abled user, I want the product to be accessible.**
  * The site provides:
-   * Please see Features/High Standards of Accessibiliy section of the [README.md](/README.md)
+   * Please see Features/High Standards of Accessibility section of the [README.md](/README.md)

 [**Back to top**](#testing-rock-paper-scissors)
 ## **Validators**